If you don’t bring them under control, food costs can cripple your restaurant.

 2. Be mindful of portion sizes

 Portion sizes play a huge role in increasing your food costs.
 It's important to serve the right amount of food to your customers.
 Keep track of the plates when they come back to the kitchen to see if a lot of them come back with a large amount of leftover food, or if there are increased requests for takeaway containers.
 If you notice either of these things happening, there is a good chance that the portions your restaurant offers are oversized and can be reduced to an extent.

 Employing menu engineering can also help create the right dishes and portions for your market.

-Another aspect of portion sizes that needs attention is ensuring that the entire staff is well trained about the determined portion sizes for each of the dishes so that they send out exactly the correct measured amount.
-This is crucial because even a minor difference in the portions can significantly raise your food costs and mess up your food ordering-system.
-For example, if each portion of a salmon fillet is meant to me exactly 4 ounces but a few portions go out at 4.2-4.3 ounces, it will lead to an increased order amount & cost for salmon down the line.
+Another aspect of portion sizes that needs attention is ensuring that the entire staff is well-trained about the determined portion sizes for each of the dishes so that they send out exactly the correct measured amount.
+This is crucial because even a minor difference in the portions can significantly raise your food costs and mess up your food ordering system.
+For example, if each portion of a salmon fillet is meant to be exactly 4 ounces but a few portions go out at 4.2-4.3 ounces, it will lead to an increased order amount & cost for salmon down the line.

 3. Join a cooperative

 A cooperative is a purchasing group that gives independent restaurants and regional operations buying ability similar to the mega-chains.

 Whether you’re buying fruits, vegetables, or meat, when you buy in bulk, you always get a good price and better service.

 So if you don’t have the purchasing power to compete with chains that have massive negotiation options and buying power, consider joining a cooperative around or within your geographical region.

 4. Conduct weekly inventory checks